-I am independent scientist, artist, and educator on a mission to raise awareness of the earth’s medicinal plants and their cultural legacies.
+I am independent scientist, artisan, and educator on a mission to raise awareness of the earth’s medicinal plants and their cultural legacies.
 As a pharmacist trained in the chemistry of natural products and ethnomedicine, I know they have a lot to offer.
 But although these plants were a vital part of our medicine chest until not long ago, they are now largely misunderstood.
-From ineffective placebos, to toxic and dangerous substances, to cure-all magic bullets, it is difficult to know what to believe.
-In our fast-paced society, brimming with new and exciting scientific breakthroughs, we are forgetting what these plants can do to us; a legacy of knowledge that our forbearers took millennia to develop.
-Through the lens of art, I give plants a voice, so they can invite us into a more intimate conversation and provoke our curiosity about their real nature.
+From ineffective placebos, to toxic and dangerous substances, to cure-all magic bullets, it is difficult to know what to think.
+In our fast-paced society, brimming with new and exciting scientific breakthroughs, we are forgetting what these plants can do to us.
+Through the lens of art, I give plants a voice, so they can invite us into a more intimate conversation and provoke our curiosity and senses about their real nature.
 By combining art and science, I build upon photographic styles and processes of days gone by, infusing each piece with an aged yet contemporary undertone.
 I enjoy combining herbarium specimen preparation, botanical drawing, alternative printing, digital art, and visual storytelling techniques to draw attention to current issues concerning medicinal plants and their roles in our society.
 Each of my subjects has a strong historical, cultural, and scientific background surrounding its healing and sensory properties.